 10. Environmental Pollution

 Our environment is vulnerable to pollutants.
 When the exposure to toxicity is prolonged, the environment degrades.
-Environment pollution comes in all shapes and sizes, from air and sound pollution to water and nuclear pollution.
-It’s the easiest and the most common class 11 economics project and EVS project for class 12.
+Environmental pollution comes in all shapes and sizes, from air and sound to water and nuclear pollution.
+It’s the easiest and the most common class 11 economics and EVS projects for class 12.

 What to include?